Study Abroad (4 wks)

 - Latin American Studies Course (in English)

 Firstly we will go through villages, like Cerrilos, La Merced, El Carril, etc, that are in the valley.
-Then we will enter La Quebrada de las Conchas, where we will be able to see how the water and wind erosion in the mountains has created a sample of capricious shapes and fantastic colours, and thus we are able to see formations like “El Monje”, “El Hongo”, “El Anfíteatro”, “La Garganta del Diablo” y “Los Castillos”.
-As we continue on the tour we will arrive at Cafayate, a picturesque town famous for its vineyards and wines which is emphasised within the whiteness of el Torrontés.
+Then we will enter La Quebrada de las Conchas, where we will be able to see how the water and wind erosion in the mountains has created a sample of capricious shapes and fantastic colors, and thus we are able to see formations like “El Monje”, “El Hongo”, “El Anfíteatro”, “La Garganta del Diablo” y “Los Castillos”.
+As we continue on the tour we will arrive at Cafayate, a picturesque town famous for its vineyards and wines which is emphasized within the whiteness of el Torrontés.
 Before returning to Salta, we will visit the Museum of Grapevines and Wine-Making Production, take part in a wine-tasting activity and take a walk through the city.

 2,324 metres (7,625 feet) away is a small town with 600 inhabitants situated close to the beginning of the Quebrada de Humahuaca.
 The surroundings are beautiful (Cerro de Siete Colores, Paseo de los Colorados, etc), and there are a variety of impressive architectural structures around the square.

 After visiting Purmamarca, we will go to Salinas Grandes, crossing the incredible Cuesta de Lipán and reaching the path at 4,170 metres (13, 681 feet).
-After this the descent begins, during which we can see the wild llamas and donkeys, to las Salinas Grandes, a lagoon measuring hundreds of kilometres squared when sal is extracted for human consumption.
+After this the descent begins, during which we can see the wild llamas and donkeys, to las Salinas Grandes, a lagoon measuring hundreds of kilometers squared when sal is extracted for human consumption.
 It is an incredible, completely white landscape.

 A city that was one of the greatest helps in supporting the country during the war of independence.
 The Monument that recalls that period of time is one of the attractions to visit, like the fruit, meat and vegetable markets where one can see, amongst other things, the great variety of Andean potatoes in the country.